alexmacarthur/macarthur-me-gatsby/src/posts/2020-07-15-dont-feel-bad-about-using-xmlhttprequest.md

 })();
 ```

-## Sometimes, New Might Not Be Best
+## Sometimes, New _Might_ Not Be Best

-It's easy to get excited about advancements to web APIs like `fetch`.
+It's easy to get excited about advancements to web APIs like `fetch`, and they're very often the best tool for the job.
 But if we're not careful, it's just as easy to become dogmatic about using newer technologies exclusively because they're new.
 As you wade these waters, try to keep the full scope of your circumstances in mind -- the users, the needs, the environment, everything.
 You may find out that the best tool for the job is the one that's been around since your grandma was making HTTP requests.